Financial Aid News–Click the link to read about upcoming changes for the 2021-22 award year.

 Apply at fafsa.ed.gov

 The first step for students to apply for financial aid is the FAFSA.
-Undocumented students who do not qualify for FAFSA, apply for financial aid with the Oregon Student Aid Application (ORSAA) at www.oregonstudentaid.gov To determine if you are eligible for FAFSA, use this filtering tool.
+Undocumented students who do not qualify for FAFSA, apply for financial aid with the Oregon Student Aid Application (ORSAA) at www.oregonstudentaid.gov To determine if you are eligible for FAFSA, review the eligibility requirements.
 It is recommended that DACA students submit both the FAFSA and the ORSAA.

 Financial Aid Checklist